Skip to main content

 Slime Must Grow was developed by Jordan Moore.

 Slime Must Grow has received mostly positive reviews from players.
-Most players liked Slime Must Grow for its gameplay but disliked it for its optimization.
+Most players liked Slime Must Grow for its music but disliked it for its gameplay.

 Slime Must Grow is a single player game.